 What you need to know about canning food at home

 Canning might be the most iconic of all the food preservation methods.
 It conjures images of serene grandmas, apron-clad, patiently filling jar after jar in a hot kitchen.
 Or perhaps you imagine a dark cellar full of shelves of glass canning jars.
-Or, unfortunately, you might hear about canning food and picture dangerous food borne illnesses, mushy vegetables or exploding pressure canners.
+Or, unfortunately, you might hear about canning food and picture dangerous food borne illnesses, mushy vegetables, slimy green beans or exploding pressure canners.

 The good news about canning food is that you don’t have to be a farm granny with a big cellar or resign yourself to slimy green beans.
 Canning is a safe and delicious way to store food but there are a few things you need to know.